jupyter/governance/software_steering_council.md

 ### Bootstrapping the SSC

 The initial Software Steering Council will be created with individuals nominated by each of the major Jupyter Subprojects, as defined by our [official list](list_of_subprojects.md).

-## Relationship with the Executive Board

-The SSC exercises autonomy in managing its responsibilities.
-It takes advising and guidance from the Executive Board, but does not report to the Executive Board for any technical decisions.
-It also works with the Executive Board to make any decisions that must be made jointly (e.g., changes to governance).